Development of the Global Coffee Conservation Strategy

 Coffee, the beverage that kick starts the day for millions of us and provides a livelihood for an estimated 125 million people in developing countries, is impacted by numerous biotic and abiotic threats.
 Critical amongst them are climate change and the lack of genetic diversity of coffee.

-To address this and to preserve the crop for the future, the Global Crop Diversity Trust and World Coffee Research have partnered to develop a global coffee conservation strategy.
-As a coffee expert, through Denver Botanic Gardens’ Center for Global Initiatives, Dr. Sarada Krishnan was contracted by World Coffee Research to serve as the lead scientist in developing this strategy.
+To address this and to preserve the crop for the future, the Global Crop Diversity Trust and World Coffee Research partnered to develop a global coffee conservation strategy.
+As a coffee expert, through Denver Botanic Gardens’ Center for Global Initiatives, Dr. Sarada Krishnan (past Director of Horticulture and Center for Global Initiatives) was contracted by World Coffee Research to serve as the lead scientist in developing this strategy.

 The main objectives of the project are to: